• CLASSIC IKITESURF

 .synopsis...

-cold front eastward across lake erie during the afternoon. behind
+cold front eastward across lake erie thursday night. a trough

 canadian border-